Multi-Agency Statement - Collaborative Response to Potential and Actual Forced Marriage

-The Ministry of Education will work with the Ministry for Vulnerable Children, Oranga Tamariki to provide information on the identification and reporting of forced marriages and make amendments as appropriate to the current child abuse protocol agreement between Ministry for Vulnerable Children Oranga Tamariki, the NZ Schools Trustees Association and the Ministry of Education, 2009.
+The Ministry of Education will work with Oranga Tamariki - Ministry for Children to provide information on the identification and reporting of forced marriages and make amendments as appropriate to the current child abuse protocol agreement between Oranga Tamariki - Ministry for Children, the NZ Schools Trustees Association and the Ministry of Education, 2009.
 This will ensure schools have clear processes to follow and support when a young person discloses at a school a complaint of potential or actual forced marriage.

 Immigration New Zealand